Mgrdich/Statistics-Probability-Python/README.md

 # Statistics-Probability-Python
-Studying statisics and probability ideas with Python and trying to write every functionlity with on its own without using external library
+Studying statistics and probability ideas with Python and trying to write every functionality with on its own without using external library